TwinPush User's Manual

 When clicking on the See device notifications button, a new screen will load again the device info and also all notifications sent to that device.
 For each notification, you will see the following information:

 - Name / Message: notification title

-- Opened: date on which the user opened it
+- Opened: date and time on which the user opened it

 - Inbox: whether or not was saved in the user's inbox